 Private GPT vs ChatGPT: Which AI Solution Is Right for Your Business?

-This guide breaks down the real differences between Private GPT and ChatGPT, including data security, cost, deployment complexity, and compliance implications, so you can make an informed decision.
+This guide breaks down the real differences between Private GPT and ChatGPT, including data control, security, deployment complexity, Microsoft Copilot fit, and when a private AI environment makes sense.

 What Is ChatGPT and How Does It Handle Your Data?

 ChatGPT is OpenAI's public AI assistant.
 You type a prompt, it generates a response, and the interaction happens on OpenAI's cloud infrastructure.
-The free tier (GPT-4o mini) and Plus plan ($20/month per user) are the versions most employees use.
+Free, individual, team, and enterprise plans change over time, but the core issue remains the same: employees may be using AI accounts that are not governed by company policy.

 Here's what happens to your data when someone on your team uses ChatGPT: